KHJK

-KHJK (103.7 FM) is a non-commercial radio station, licensed to LaPorte, Texas and serving both Greater Houston and the Golden Triangle (Beaumont-Port Arthur-Orange).
-It is owned by the Educational Media Foundation (EMF).
-KHJK relays EMF's nationally syndicated "Air1" radio format featuring Christian worship music.
-Air1 holds periodic fundraisers on the air to support the broadcasts.
+KHJK (103.7 FM) is a non-commercial radio station licensed to LaPorte, Texas, United States, serving both Greater Houston and the Golden Triangle of Beaumont, Port Arthur and Orange.
+It is owned by the Educational Media Foundation as part of their Air1 network.

-KHJK has an effective radiated power (ERP) of 100,000 watts, the highest permitted for non-grandfathered FM stations.
-The transmitter is off Route 1410 in Devers, Texas, about halfway between Houston and Beaumont.
-KHJK also rebroadcasts its programming on FM translator station 95.3 K237FS in Conroe, Texas.
+KHJK's transmitter is sited off of Route 1410 in Devers, Texas, about halfway between Houston and Beaumont.
+KHJK is also relayed over low-power FM translator K237FS (95.3 FM) in Conroe, Texas.

 History

 Beginnings in Huntsville

 KHJK-FM previously operated as KVST, "K-Star Country 103.7", which was licensed to service Montgomery County, Texas, prior to being purchased by Cumulus Media in 2005.

 Originally owned by Ben Amato of Conroe (who sold his chain of grocery stores around that area to finance the radio station), it signed on as KVST in Huntsville on 103.5; however, interference from KEYI (now KBPA) in Austin caused the station not to reach down to the intended audience of Conroe and a look at a move-in frequency was done.
 Amato moved the station's frequency up one channel to 103.7, and also physically moved the tower site south to Willis.

 This resulted in an excellent signal in Conroe, Willis, and the exploding community of The Woodlands.
 However, the signal was all but lost in Huntsville, which was solved by Amato bringing a new station to life, licensed to Huntsville, in order to simulcast KVST.
 That station became KUST at 99.7 MHz.